 The approach of the Gender Strategy is to systematically mainstream gender concerns, needs and interests across BCI's policies, partnerships and programmes.

+To progress this work, we defined objectives and commitments at three levels: Sustainable Cotton Community, Farm and Organisation.

-This section is divided into three objectives: to mainstream gender on the BCI Farm Level, in the Sustainable Cotton Community and within the BCI Organisation.
-Each objective is supplemented by a commitment and broken down into goals and activities, outlined in the following sections.
+Each objective is supplemented by a commitment and broken down into goals and activities, outlined in the following sections on pages 16-24.